nolanbconaway/shabadoo/readme.md

 #### Credible Intervals

 Use `model.predict(df, ci=True)` to obtain a credible interval around the model's prediction.
-This interval accounts for error estimating the model's coefficients but does not account for the error around the model's point estimate.
+This interval accounts for error estimating the model's coefficients but does not account for the error around the model's point estimate (PRs welcome ya'll!).

 ```python
 model.predict(df, ci=True)